ibm-cloud-docs/dl/iam.md

 | Administrator | Allows a user to assign Direct Link IAM access policies to other users. | Update user access policies for the service. |
 | Editor | Performs all actions, including managing gateways and virtual connections. |<ul><li>Create gateway</li><li>Delete gateway</li><li>Edit gateway</li><li>Add a virtual connection to a gateway&ast;</li> <li>Remove a virtual connection from a gateway&ast;</li><li>Edit a virtual connection</li></ul> |
 | Viewer| Performs actions that don't change the state of resources. |<ul><li>List gateways</li><li>Get gateways</li><li>List a gateway's virtual connections</li><li>View a gateway's virtual connections</li><li>Retrieve gateway-related information (completion notice/letter of authorization)</li><li>View incoming connection requests&ast;</li></ul> |
 {: caption="Table 1.
 IAM platform-access user role and actions" caption-side="top"}

 &ast; To add or remove virtual connections to VPCs, or to accept or reject a connection request, the user must also have Editor or Administrator platform-access role permissions to the VPC.
 See [VPC: Getting started with IAM](/docs/vpc?topic=vpc-iam-getting-started) for more information.

+**Notes**:

+* All Direct Link resources exist in a resource group.
+Creating a Direct Link resource requires Viewer access to the selected resource group.
+* For information about assigning user roles in the console, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser#iammanidaccser).

 ## Viewing Direct Link resources in the Resource list